Snap (card game): Variations

 Cards can be played onto a single shared stack, and players call "snap!" if two consecutive cards on this pile are identical.
 This makes the game easier for younger children.
 In this version, players may race to call "snap" while slapping the central pile, making the game similar to Slapjack.

 A variation called "Menagerie" assigns each player an animal, and requires players to shout the name of animal corresponding to the player who laid a matching card in order to win the pile.

 The game is often one of the first card games to be taught to children and is often played with special packs of cards featuring popular children's characters from television programmes or recent films.

 In popular culture

 In J. K. Rowling's Harry Potter novels, including Harry Potter and the Goblet of Fire, Harry and his friends sometimes play a game called "Exploding Snap", in which some of the cards will explode at random during the game.

-In the Goon Show, Eccles will yell "snap", sometimes during a poker game or while on the telephone.

-In "Snap", a child book by Roger Hargreaves (creator of the Mr. Men), Snap the crocodile and Woof the dog play Snap.